aejay-m/TVlusion/README.md

 My school project in Database Management System (DBMS)

 **TVlusion ** is a customers' subscription system.
-Thus This aplication will be able to handle large quantities of information related to customers subription.
+This aplication will be able to handle large quantities of information related to customers subription details.

+## What I Learned
+* Normalization
+* ENTITIY RELATIONSHIP DIAGRAM (ERD)
+* Simple SQL queries
+* Action listener for multiple buttons

 ## UI DESIGN